eshaan7/Flask-Shell2HTTP/README.md

 ## Why?

-This was made to integrate various command-line tools easily with [IntelOwl](https://github.com/intelowlproject/IntelOwl).
+This was initially made to integrate various command-line tools easily with [IntelOwl](https://github.com/intelowlproject/IntelOwl).

-## Various examples
+## Example usage

-You can find various examples under [examples](examples/)
+You can find various examples under [examples](examples/).